printers-for-people/catboat/docs/Config_Reference.md

 ### None Kinematics

-It is possible to define a special "none" kinematics to disable kinematic support in Klipper.
+It is possible to define a special "none" kinematics to disable kinematic support in Kalico.
 This may be useful for controlling devices that are not typical 3d-printers or for debugging purposes.

 ```